 Saying No and Being Positive

-This behaviour is so common that I assume that the ability to say “No” without feeling bad about it is innate.
+This behaviour is so typical that I assume that the ability to say “No” without feeling bad about it is innate.
 We would not have survived as a species without individuals having this natural strength of will.
 If we are innately strong-willed, but as adults find it hard to say no, then something must have happened to diminish this ability.

 What happened to us?